tendermint/tendermint/spec/consensus/light-client.md

   // to ensure header is well formed. func verify(h) bool {
     vp_all := totalVotingPower(h.Header.V) // total sum of voting power of validators in h
-    return votingpower_in(signers(h.Commit),h.Header.V) > 2/3 * vp_all
+    return votingPowerIn(signers(h.Commit),h.Header.V) > 2/3 * vp_all
   }

-  // Captures skipping condition. h1 and h2 have already passed basic validation
+  // Captures skipping condition. trusted_h and untrusted_h have already passed basic validation
   // (function `verify`).
-  // Returns nil in case h2 can be trusted based on h1, otherwise returns error.
+  // Returns nil in case untrusted_h can be trusted based on trusted_h, otherwise returns error.
-  // ErrHeaderExpired is used when h1 has expired with respect to lite client trusted period,
+  // ErrHeaderNotWithinTrustedPeriod is used when trusted_h has expired with respect to lite client trusted period,
   // ErrInvalidAdjacentHeaders when that adjacent headers are not consistent and
   // ErrTooMuchChange when there is not enough intersection between validator sets to have
   // skipping condition true.
-  func CheckSupport(h1,h2,trustThreshold) error {
+  func CheckSupport(trusted_h,untrusted_h,trustThreshold) error {
-    assume h1.Header.Height < h2.header.Height and
+    assert trusted_h.Header.Height < untrusted_h.header.Height and
-           h1.Header.bfttime < h2.Header.bfttime and
+           trusted_h.Header.bfttime < untrusted_h.Header.bfttime and
-           h2.Header.bfttime < now
+           untrusted_h.Header.bfttime < now

-    if !isWithinTrustedPeriod(h1) return ErrHeaderNotWithinTrustedPeriod(h1)
+    if !isWithinTrustedPeriod(trusted_h) return ErrHeaderNotWithinTrustedPeriod(trusted_h)

-    // Although while executing the rest of CheckSupport function, h1 can expiry based
+    // Although while executing the rest of CheckSupport function, trusted_h can expire based
     // on the lite client trusted period, this is not problem as lite client trusted
     // period is smaller than trusted period of the header based on Tendermint Failure
     // model, i.e., there is a significant time period (measure in days) during which
-    // validator set that has signed h1 can be trusted.
+    // validator set that has signed trusted_h can be trusted.
 Furthermore, CheckSupport function
     // is not doing expensive operation (neither rpc nor signature verification), so it
     // should execute fast.

-      // total sum of voting power of validators in h1.NextV vp_all := totalVotingPower(h1.Header.NextV)

     // check for adjacent headers
-      if (h2.Header.height == h1.Header.height + 1) {
+    if untrusted_h.Header.height == trusted_h.Header.height + 1 {
-            if h1.Header.NextV == h2.Header.V
+        if trusted_h.Header.NextV == untrusted_h.Header.V
             return nil
         return ErrInvalidAdjacentHeaders
     }

+    // total sum of voting power of validators in trusted_h.NextV vp_all := totalVotingPower(trusted_h.Header.NextV)

     // check for non-adjacent headers
-      if votingpower_in(signers(h2.Commit),h1.Header.NextV) > max(1/3,trustThreshold) * vp_all {
+    if votingPowerIn(signers(untrusted_h.Commit),trusted_h.Header.NextV) > max(1/3,trustThreshold) * vp_all {
         return nil
     }
     return ErrTooMuchChange
   }
 ```

 *Correctness arguments*

 Towards Lite Client Accuracy:
-- Assume by contradiction that *h2* was not generated correctly and the lite client sets trust to true because *CheckSupport* returns true.
+- Assume by contradiction that *untrusted_h* was not generated correctly and the lite client sets trust to true because *CheckSupport* returns true.
-- h1 is trusted and sufficiently new
+- trusted_h is trusted and sufficiently new
-- by Tendermint Fault Model, less than 1/3 of voting power held by faulty validators => at least one correct validator *v* has signed *h2*.
+- by Tendermint Fault Model, less than 1/3 of voting power held by faulty validators => at least one correct validator *v* has signed *untrusted_h*.
-- as *v* is correct up to now, it followed the Tendermint consensus protocol at least up to signing *h2* => *h2* was correctly generated, we arrive at the required contradiction.
+- as *v* is correct up to now, it followed the Tendermint consensus protocol at least up to signing *untrusted_h* => *untrusted_h* was correctly generated, we arrive at the required contradiction.

 Towards Lite Client Completeness:
-- The check is successful if sufficiently many validators of *h1* are still validators in *h2* and signed *h2*.
+- The check is successful if sufficiently many validators of *trusted_h* are still validators in *untrusted_h* and signed *untrusted_h*.
-- If *h2.Header.height = h1.Header.height + 1*, and both headers were generated correctly, the test passes
+- If *untrusted_h.Header.height = trusted_h.Header.height + 1*, and both headers were generated correctly, the test passes

-*Verification Condition:* We may need a Tendermint invariant stating that if *h2.Header.height = h1.Header.height + 1* then *signers(h2.Commit) \subseteq h1.Header.NextV*.
+*Verification Condition:* We may need a Tendermint invariant stating that if *untrusted_h.Header.height = trusted_h.Header.height + 1* then *signers(untrusted_h.Commit) \subseteq trusted_h.Header.NextV*.

 *Remark*: The variable *trustThreshold* can be used if the user believes that relying on one correct validator is not sufficient.
 However, in case of (frequent) changes in the validator set, the higher the *trustThreshold* is chosen, the more unlikely it becomes that CheckSupport returns true for non-adjacent headers.